dreamboat26/Advanced-QA-and-RAG-/README.md

   |   └── utils           <- Contains all the necessary project modules.
   └── images              <- Contains all the images used in the user interface and the README file.
 ```
-NOTE: This is the general structure of the projects, however there might be small changes duo to the specific needs of each project.

 ## Key Notes:
 **Key Note 1:** All the project uses OpenAI models.